-The data the team gathered in deciding to use the two promotional concepts are also useful in deciding whether or not these ideas will produce a profit for the efforts involved.
-The incentives, training, and budgets developed support the operational efforts of the plan.
-Feedback mechanisms include the standard guest test, comment cards, and monitoring of the source of sales for both promotions.
+The data that the team has gathered in deciding to use the two promotional concepts are useful in deciding whether these ideas will produce a profit for the efforts involved.
+The incentives, training, and budgets developed will support the operational efforts of the plan.
+Feedback mechanisms will include the standard guest test, comment cards, and monitoring of the source of sales for both promotions.